2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 - Checking routing reports
 - Alternatively, use services such as Loop.

-All lightning node management is as standard done with RTL (assuming you are running on a LND implementation).
+All lightning node management is done as standard with RTL (assuming you are running on an LND implementation).
 Administrators can click on their Lightning Wallet in BTCPay Server and find a button to open RTL.
 The main Dashboard of BTCPay Server is now updated with the Lightning Network Tiles, including quick access to RTL.

 ### Example 2

 #### Connect to lightning with Alby

-When connecting with a custodian like Alby, store owners should first create an account, visit: https://getalby.com/
+When connecting with a custodian like Alby, store owners should first create an account and visit https://getalby.com/

 ![image](assets/en/35.webp)